bloominstituteoftechnology/webtesting-iv-challenge/documentation.md

 ### For Server-Testing Project

-This API is for interfacing with something.
+This API is for interfacing with the Top 100 Billboard musicians and bands.
 This is an open sourced project.
 For contributing please reference [this contribution guide](www.google.com).

 * A special note on how to work with this API.